-Whether you’re just starting out or are an experienced marketer, use social media marketing, search engine optimization, native advertising and other proven content marketing best practices to drive visitors to your blog – but be ready to convert them into list subscribers.
+Whether you’re just starting out or are an experienced marketer, use social media marketing, search engine optimization, native advertising and other proven content marketing best practices to drive visitors to your blog and be ready to convert them into list subscribers.

-Building relationships and selling products online are a lot easier when you target your intended audience.
-And it’s very rare to find a targeted audience right off the bat without any form of engagement.
+Building relationships and selling products online is a lot easier, when you target your intended audience.
+And, it’s very rare to find a targeted audience, right off the bat, without any form of engagement.
 This is why email makes the difference.